Maxine Peake: Career

 In September 2013, Peake was appointed an Associate Artist of the Royal Exchange Theatre in Manchester.
 Her association with the theatre began in childhood and she was a member of the youth theatre.
 Major productions in which she has performed include The Children's Hour in 2008, for which she won a MEN Award, and Miss Julie in 2012 for which she won a Manchester Theatre Award.
 All of her performances at the Royal Exchange have been directed by Sarah Frankcom with whom she also collaborated on The Masque of Anarchy in 2012 for the Manchester International Festival.
 Building on this work, in September 2014 Frankcom went on to direct her as the title character in a radical re-imagining of Hamlet.
 The demand for tickets was so great that the production was extended for a week, having been "the theatre's fastest-selling show in a decade".
-The Guardian said of her performance: "Peake’s delicate ferocity, her particular mixture of concentration and lightness, ensure that you want to follow her whenever she appears".
+The Guardian said of her performance: "Peake's delicate ferocity, her particular mixture of concentration and lightness, ensure that you want to follow her whenever she appears".
 A year later she appeared in Frankcom's production of The Skriker, as "Caryl Churchill's shape-shifting, doom-wreaking fairy".
 The Guardian's Lyn Gardner listed the production in her top ten British plays of the year.
 In 2016, Peake resumed her partnership with Royal Exchange Artistic Director, Sarah Frankcom, to star as Blanche Dubois in Tennessee Williams' A Streetcar Named Desire.
 Peake's performance in the role garnered critical acclaim with The Guardian describing her performance as "exquisite" and "breathtaking".

-Peake starred in Metalhead, a December 2017 episode of Netflix's Black Mirror anthology.
-The episode was directed by Hannibal and American Gods director, David Slade.
+Peake starred in "Metalhead", a December 2017 episode of Netflix's Black Mirror anthology.
+The episode was directed by Hannibal and American Gods director David Slade.

 Peake starred as Nellie in Mike Leigh's 2018 film, Peterloo, based on the events of the 1819 Peterloo Massacre in Manchester.

 Peake starred as the eponymous protagonist in the 2018 film Funny Cow alongside a cast including Paddy Considine and Stephen Graham.
 Tony Pitts wrote and starred in the film, which received positive reviews, in particular for Peake's "magnificent" performance.

 Peake starred in, and won critical acclaim for, the lead role of Winnie in Samuel Beckett's Happy Days at the Royal Exchange Theatre in May 2018.
-The Guardian said she gave a "brilliant central performance, there’s barely a breath between optimism and despair".
+The Guardian said she gave a "brilliant central performance, there's barely a breath between optimism and despair".
 Following Happy Days, the theatre presented Queens of the Coal Age, a play written by Peake.
 Adapted from her earlier radio drama, Queens of the Coal Age looks at the 1993 pit closure protests by miners' wives in northern England.
 The play received mixed reviews.

-Peake starred in The Nico Project as Velvet Underground singer Nico at the Manchester International Festival in July 2019.
+Peake starred in The Nico Project as the Velvet Underground singer Nico at the Manchester International Festival in July 2019.

 Peake stars as Miss Fozzard in the 2020 BBC remake of Talking Heads, recreating a role originally played by Patricia Routledge.